yoramvandevelde/wp-cli_attack_object_cache/README.md

 /tmp/.exploit
 ```

 If this user logs into the system again the user executes the cronjob is inserted as the user and the exploit is executed.
-Now this is really, really interesting if the webhoster does updates of WordPress core through a cronjob:
+Now this is really, really interesting if the webhoster does updates of WordPress core through a cronjob (found this in real environment) :
 ```
-* 0 * * * wp-cli.phar core update && chown -R webuser:webuser httpdocs/
+* 0 * * * wp-cli.phar --allow-root core update && chown -R webuser:webuser httpdocs/
 ```
-This would give us code execution for the user root on the webserver
+This would give us code execution for the user root on the webserver!

 Solving this issue is easy.
 Always use the concept of least privilege.
 If you force the use of the non-privileged webuser misuse wil be prevented:
 ```